wushenrong/legacy-puyo-tools/formats.md

 The `fmp` format is a 4 bits per pixel (4bpp) bitmap format used by the Nintendo DS versions of Puyo Puyo!
-15th Anniversary and Puyo Puyo 7 to store the graphical data of the font in the same character order corresponding to the `fpd` file.
+15th Anniversary and Puyo Puyo 7 to store the graphical data of characters corresponding to the `fpd` file.
 Each character is either 14x14 pixels (in `puyo14.fmp` and `test.fmp`) or 8x8 pixels (in `puyo8.fmp`).

-Although it uses a bit-depth that can encode 16 colors, the format is mainly black and white with `0x1` or `0x0` for an on or off pixel respectively.
+Although it uses a bit-depth that can encode 16 colors, the format is mainly black and white with `0x0` and `0x1` encoding an off and on pixel respectively.
 Each nibble, not byte, is also stored in little-endian where the least significant nibble is store first before the most significant nibble.

 Pixels are stored row by row, in top-to-bottom and left-to-right order.
 There are no headers or padding bytes in the file.